Thursday, October 15, 2009

 JUL '09 Africa & Children

-At the breathtaking beach (left) on an outing with teenagers I'd met on an earlier trip, these two youngsters joined the group to see what was going on.
-They asked me to photograph them; this pic (right) was among the best taken that afternoon.
+At the breathtaking beach (left) on an outing with teenagers I'd met on an earlier trip, these youngsters joined the group to see what was going on.
+They asked me to photograph them; this pic (below) was among the best taken that afternoon.
 Social occasions are wide open, it seems.
 Children especially will wander in, join you for awhile, and move on to other things.

 At the beach by Angolares on a weekend afternoon, these children (right) play in the shallows.
 Simple lives, simple pleasures; they're better at family and community than most developed countries.
 Children are more likely to grow up with a healthy self-image, well-developed sense of place in society and community, less exposure to violence.
 There remain serious hurdles, though; they need educational resources, health care, clean water sources, balanced diet, public infrastructure.